Ebu13/C-C-Language/README.md

 This GitHub repository is created to share my coding and experiences in C and C++ languages.
 It contains projects covering various programming topics with different difficulty levels.

-## Projects

-The repository includes the following projects:

-- **Days Calculator**: This project takes a date input from the user and calculates which day of the week it corresponds to.
-The user can exit the program at any time or enter a new date.
-This project is a simple C program and it uses the standard C library (`stdio.h`).
-Additionally, no external libraries are used.

 ## How to Use?

 You can follow the steps below to run these projects on your local machine: